useverto/cache-interface/README.md

 **Signature**:
 `cacheContractHook = async (action: () => Promise<any> | any,
-contractId?: string,
-refreshCommunityContract?: boolean)`
+contractId?: string | string[], refreshCommunityContract?: boolean)`

 **Parameters**:
 *action*: Action to be called inside before executing the hook
-*contractId*: Contract to be cached right after `action` has finished its execution
+*contractId*: Contract to be cached right after `action` has finished its execution.
+If an array, it'll cache all the ids provided in the array.
 *refreshCommunityContract*: Whether the community contract should be updated after `action` has finished its execution

 **Usage**: